HAYAT NAZER

 Mission

-My mission is to make positive change in the world through art by inspiring as many people as possible to overhaul the current political system in Lebanon, and to fight for people’s rights and freedoms; for equality and basic human needs.
-On a personal level, I wish to encourage people to follow their dreams, do good, help others, love themselves, and make peace.
+My goal is to create a positive impact through art by inspiring as many people as possible to overhaul the current political system in Lebanon, fight for equality, people’s rights, freedom, and basic human needs.

 Copyright © 2021 hayatnazer.com - All Rights Reserved.